 The heart of Lisbon’s gay scene is in Rua Barroca.
 That said you’ll find other gay-owned establishments in neighbouring Principle Real.

 Everyone is welcome to start their night at Side Bar for cocktails and beer.
 If you’re looking for somewhere hairier, try the city’s best bear bar, TR3S Lisboa.
-Other options include Shelter Bar, Bar Espaço 40e1 and BAR106.
+Other options include Shelter Bar and Bar Espaço 40e1.